 There has been a revival of interest on multinucleon transfer reactions in recent years not only as a way to investigate nucleon-nucleon correlations and single-particle properties, but also as a possible means to produce unknown neutron-rich nuclei.
 Since the majority of atomic nuclei manifest static deformation in their ground state, it is natural to investigate the role of mutual orientations of deformed nuclei in the multinucleon transfer mechanism.

-To shed some light on the effect of nuclear orientation on multinucleon transfer processes, we have conducted experiments on the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85\,MeV (around the Coulomb barrier) and 134\,MeV (substantially above the barrier), where the target nucleus, $^{154}$Sm, is a well-deformed nucleus.
-Angular distributions for elastic scattering and for various transfer channels as well as energy spectra have been measured, and $Q$-value- and angle-integrated isotope production cross sections have been obtained.
+To develop understanding of the reaction mechanism and to shed some light on the effect of nuclear orientation on multinucleon transfer processes, we have conducted experiments on the $^{16}$O+$^{154}$Sm reaction at $E_{\rm lab}$\,=\,85\,MeV (near the Coulomb barrier) and 134\,MeV (substantially above the barrier), where the target nucleus, $^{154}$Sm, is a well-deformed nucleus.
+Angular distributions for elastic scattering and for various transfer channels as well as energy (TKEL) spectra have been measured, and $Q$-value- and angle-integrated isotope production cross sections have been obtained.